wagenadl/physfit/README.md

     plt.plot(xxx, f(xxx))

-This works because `f` is a callable representation of the fitted function.
-Plotting ±1σ confidence interval around the fitted curve is almost as easy:
+This works because the return value from `physfit.fit` not only encapsulates the fitted parameters, but is also a callable representation of the fitted function.

+Plotting the ±1σ confidence interval around the fitted curve is almost as easy:

     plt.fill_between(xxx, f(xxx) - f.df(xxx), f(xxx) + f.df(xxx))

-The object `f` also contains the *R*² value for the fit, as well as the χ² value (if you specified uncertainties at least on _y_) and the covariance matrix between the parameters.
+The object `f` also contains the *R*² value for the fit, the χ² value (if you specified uncertainties at least on _y_), and the covariance matrix between the parameters.